 Dropping down into Horton Court there is a grand pepperpot folly, designed to provide a home for swallows and owls.
 Asterisk shaped windows discourage pigeons from squatting.
 I progress through sleepy villages and fields, past yet more iron-age forts towards the unmistakable white-noise drone of the M4.
 I reach the motorway via Dodington Park, another landscaped designed by Capability Brown.
 It is full of ancient oaks and clumps of woodland laid out like a well-composed painting.

-Crossing the M4, enormous pylons, more substantial than usual are launching their high-tension cables off the hill towards South Wales.
+I cross the motorway and walk under enormous pylons, launching their high-tension cables off the hill to span the estuary towards South Wales.
 A strip lynchet field system leads past Dryham Park, an impressive baroque country house and deer park.
 I stop briefly at a petrol station on the A46 for Snickers Bar fuel, which I need, to negotiate the rugged hills ahead towards Lansdown Hill.
-On this tabletop shaped down, contour lines stop at 230-metres, as if a potter has shaved off the wet clay peak with wire before firing the Cotswold Hills in the oven.
+On this tabletop shaped down, contour lines stop at 230 metres, as if a potter has shaved off the wet clay peak with wire before firing the Cotswold Hills in the oven.
 The flat grasslands are ideal for a racecourse or a conflict.
 The Battle of Lansdowne in 1643, marked by a simple stone depicts a Looting Soldier to add to the many monuments in England, that commemorate bloody conflict between Royalist and Parliamentarians.
 Today, Bath Racecourse hosts regular flat races.
 Horses at leisure rather than at war.

 The city is packed with tourists and commercial life.
 I have to adjust to the melee of people, bicycles, cars and buses.
 I am heading for Bath Abbey and the end of the Cotswold Way.
 The churchyard is packed.
 The marker stone reveals itself as a crowd of Japanese tourist move along after they have been briefed by their tour guide.
 The outer ring reads: